geeky4dev/ai-chatbot-llama/README.md

 ✅ Flask is used to build the web application (the logic in the backend).
 ✅ React is the engine of your frontend UI, the main tool used to build the user interface (UI) of the web application.
 ✅ Vite is the environment you develop in — fast, modern, and super smooth.
 ✅ Virtual environment keeps dependencies organized.

-...
-📜 License
-MIT License.

-Created by geeky4dev – feel free to fork, contribute, or star 🌟 the project!